 More than one Activation +1 markers may be used in the same turn, but a player may not exceed a turn's availability limit as specified on his Activation Table.
-Once used, an Activation +1 marker is removed from the game.
 Each Objective token [S.10] that a player has in their possession also allows for 1 extra activation but, as above, always in compliance with the current turn's availability limits.